covia-ai/covia/docs/white-paper.md

 ### Operations

 An operation is a special form of data asset that can be *invoked*.
+A typical operation might be training a model, anonymising a data set, or producing model output in response to a user request.

 An operation may define a number of inputs, and a number of outputs.
 These may be either:
 - Assets